Florida Presuit Family Law Resolution

 A flat-fee engagement to take a Florida family law matter from the kitchen-table conversation through to a signed, filed, judicially-approved Final Judgment — without litigation.

-Limited-scope representation under Florida Rule of General Practice and Judicial Administration 2.505.
-I prepare and review every document, coach you through every conversation with your spouse or co-parent, and file every paper in your own name.
+Limited-scope representation under Florida Rule 2.505.
+I prepare every document, coach you through every conversation with your spouse or co-parent, and you file in your own name.
 You sign.
 You file.
-You appear at any uncontested final hearing if one is required.
-I do not become counsel of record.
+You appear at any uncontested final hearing.
+I never become counsel of record.

 Who it's for